 - In the meantime, ghee fry the cashews&raisins and keep it ready.
 Heat jaggery in a pan with water till it immersed level until its melt completely.
 Then strain the jaggery water using a strainer to remove the impurities.
 Also boil the milk and keep it ready.

-- Once the vermicelli is cooked well, add jaggery water with a tsp if ghee and cook it further in low medium flame with occasional stirring for 5 minutes.
+- Once the vermicelli is cooked well, add jaggery water with a teaspoon if ghee and cook it further in low medium flame with occasional stirring for 5 minutes.
 Once the jaggery is well mixed with the vermicelli, switch off the flame .

 - Now add boiled milk at room temperature to the vermicelli and then add ghee fried cashews & raisins.
 Mix well .

-4. Once the vermicelli is cooked well, add jaggery water with a tsp if ghee and cook it further in low medium flame with occasional stirring for 5 minutes.
+4. Once the vermicelli is cooked well, add jaggery water with a teaspoon if ghee and cook it further in low medium flame with occasional stirring for 5 minutes.
 Once the jaggery is well mixed with the vermicelli, switch off the flame .

 - Add milk at room temperature, otherwise the kheer may get curdled if hot milk added to jaggery.
 When you use jaggery and milk together, either jaggery or milk should be at room temperature to prevent curdling.